lenskit/java.lenskit.org/documentation/cli/lenskit-global-recommend.1.md

 Synopsis
 --------

-**lenskit** [GLOBAL OPTIONS] **recommend** [OPTIONS] *USER*...
+**lenskit** [GLOBAL OPTIONS] **global-recommend** [OPTIONS] *ITEM*...

 Description
 -----------

-The `recommend` command recommends items for some users.
+The `global-recommend` command recommends items based on some reference items (e.g. a shopping basket).
 It loads a recommender from a trained model file and/or LensKit configuration scripts and uses the configured algorithm to produce recommendations.

 Options
 -------

-*USER*
+*ITEM*
-:   A user to recommend for.
+:   One or more items to use as a reference.

 --help
 :   Show usage help.